A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Microscopic Theory of Intrinsic Timescales

+We start this manuscript with the derivation of the DMFT equations from the characteristic functional of the recurrent input.
+The remainder of the results is structured according to the neuron model: First we consider GLM neurons with exponential and error function nonlinearity, respectively, then we turn to LIF neurons.
+For each neuron model, we begin by deriving the solution or approximation of the colored noise problem.
+We then describe the numerical method to solve the self-consistent DMFT equations for the given neuron type (GLM or LIF).
+Subsequently, we use our theory to investigate the timescale in the respective network models.

-\subsection{Microscopic Theory of Intrinsic Timescales}
+\section{Microscopic Theory of Intrinsic Timescales}

-We consider random network topologies where the entries of the matrix $\mathcal{\connmatrix}$ containing the synaptic strengths, i.e.~the amplitude of an evoked post-synaptic current when a spike from neuron $j$ arrives at neuron $i$, are independent and identically distributed (i.i.d.).
-A synapse exists ($\connmatrix_{ij}$ is non-zero) with probability $p$; each non-zero entry is a random number that we denote $\synmatrix_{ij}$.
-To account for Dale's law and further heterogeneities, we subdivide the network into populations, e.g., all pyramidal cells in layer V, consisting of statistically identical neurons.
-We denote the population by a Greek superscript.
-Within this generalization, the entries of $\mathcal{J}^{\alpha\beta}$ are still i.i.d.~random numbers for a given pair of populations $\alpha$, $\beta$, but $p^{\alpha\beta}$ and the distribution of $\synmatrix_{ij}^{\alpha\beta}$ can vary for different pairs of populations.
+We consider random network topologies where the entries of the matrix $\boldsymbol{\connmatrix}$ containing the synaptic strengths, i.e.~the amplitudes of evoked post-synaptic currents due to incoming spikes, are independent and identically distributed (i.i.d.).
+A synapse from neuron $j$ to neuron $i$ exists ($\connmatrix_{ij}$ is non-zero) with probability $p$; each non-zero entry $\synmatrix_{ij}$ is independently sampled from the distribution of synaptic strengths with mean $\mu_{\synmatrix}$ and variance $\sigma_{\synmatrix}^{2}<\infty$:

+The connectivity is thus taken to be pairwise Bernoulli, yielding maximally one synapse from a given presynaptic to a given postsynaptic neuron.
+To account for Dale's law and further heterogeneities, we subdivide the network into populations, e.g., all pyramidal cells in cortical layer V, consisting of statistically identical neurons and denote the population by a Greek superscript.
+Within this generalization, the entries of $\boldsymbol{\connmatrix}$ are still i.i.d.~random numbers for a given pair of populations $\alpha$, $\beta$, but $p^{\alpha\beta}$ and the distribution of $\synmatrix_{ij}^{\alpha\beta}$ can vary for different pairs of populations (\prettyref{fig:Sketch}\textbf{a}).
 For example, if $I$ denotes a population of inhibitory interneurons, all $\synmatrix_{ij}^{\alpha I}$ are negative.
-Put differently, $\mathcal{J}^{\alpha\beta}$ is a block-structured random matrix.
-In the following, we first consider a single population for clarity because the generalization to multiple populations is straightforward.

-Dynamic mean-field theory reduces the dynamics of the recurrent network to a set of self-consistent stochastic equations.
-Technically, the starting point of the theory is the system\textquoteright s characteristic functional and it proceeds with a disorder average, a Hubbard-Stratonovich transformation, and a saddle point approximation \cite{Sompolinsky82_6860,Schuecker16b_arxiv,Crisanti18_062120}.
-Note that this mean-field approximation does not imply the $N\to\infty$ limit; it is only the number of inputs to each neuron $K=pN$ that needs to be large for the saddle point approximation.
-Naturally, this restricts our theory to networks where single input spikes evoke postsynaptic potentials that cover only a fraction of the distance to threshold and only their collective effect can evoke a somatic spike \cite{dummer14}.
-Although mathematically involved, the result is quite intuitive: The massive recurrent input to each neuron is approximated by an effective (stationary) stochastic process.
-In the context of spiking neural networks, this leads to